-I won’t to point out one thing that I intentionally skipped over a moment ago.
-Woman actually actively locked Man in his room with the tapes.
+I want to point out one thing that I intentionally skipped over a moment ago.
+Woman, she actually actively, locked Man in his room with the tapes.
 She actively shut him down when she headed to the Man found in the Pool.
 And when she got to him she said, “I just don’t want to ever hear his lying voice anymore.”
 And with that?
 That was the prime mover to make him start moving, unlocking him, if you will.
 It is her willful and violent act of walking away from Man that makes Man from the Pool move.

 BUT WHAT ACTUALLY HAPPENED MAN!?!?